chimit/blog/src/content/blog/valet.md

 ### Park your sites directory with Valet

-Let's assume our coding projects are stored in a `~/Code` directory.
+Let's assume our coding projects are stored in the `~/Code` directory.
 We want Valet to register local domains for every directory inside `~/Code`.
 For example, `~/Code/blog` directory will be available under http://blog.test domain.
 That's the beauty of Valet - you just create a new project directory inside `~/Code` and it gets available under the `http://[project-directory-name].test` right away!
 To make it work we need to park our projects directory.

 ```shell
 cd ~/Code